UPPMAX/uppmax_intro_day_1/docs/sessions/job_scheduler.md

 - View the project of this course

+???- question "Answer"

+    Here is how it looks like:

     ![The NAISS project of this course](naiss_project_for_this_course.png)

 ### Exercise 3: submit a minimal job with Slurm parameters in the command-line